Who can refer

 As soon as you recognise a child is critically ill or their condition is getting worse then please call 020 7188 5000 (alternative emergency line: 020 7803 9160).

-You can also call us if you believe a child may need intensive care in the near future.
+You can also call us for advice if you believe a child may need intensive care in the near future.

 There is no set criteria for referring a child to our service and occasionally the decision to move a child to a PICU is not always clear.
 We can discuss this with you and offer advice.